-The timetabling and rooming (TAR) team, based in A101, oversees the timetabling and allocation of rooms for the University.
+The timetabling and rooming (TAR) team oversees the timetabling and allocation of rooms for the University.

 CMISGo timetabling application

-CMISGo is Solent University's timetabling application which allows staff and students to view their academic teaching timetables via the timetabling application on the Portal.
+CMISGo is Solent University's timetabling application which allows staff and students to view their academic teaching timetables via the timetabling application.
 CMISGo is user-friendly and is designed to be accessed either using the full desktop application or via an iCal feed, on a preferred device.

 Student timetables can also be accessed using the MyDay app.